psylinse/stream-hubspot-chat-transcript/README.md

 const customerToken = client.createToken(customer.id);
 ```

 The frontend then follows a similar process as the backend, but is out of the scope of this post.
-To learn more check out [this post](LINK TO PREVIOUS POST!!!!!!!!).
+To learn more check out [this example](https://github.com/nparsons08/stream-hubspot-contacts).

 ## Webhook handler

 The `backend/routes/index.js` file also contains the `webhook` endpoint.
 Here is the process flow of this endpoint:

-1. Recieve a request from the Stream webhook service.
+1. Receive a request from the Stream webhook service.
 2. If the webhook is initiated by a new message event (`new.message`), continue, otherwise do nothing.
 3. Store the message body and channel id from the webhook request.
-4. Use `Axios` to retrieve any existing chat transcript form the HubSpot.
+4. Use `axios` to retrieve any existing chat transcript from the HubSpot.
 5. Save a local version of the chat transcript, and append the new message
-6. Use `Axios` to update the custom `chat_transcript` HubSpot contact property
+6. Use `axios` to update the custom `chat_transcript` HubSpot contact property

 And here's the code: